jagregory/abrash-zen-of-asm/src/chapter-14.md

 # Chapter 14: If You Must Branch...

-Not-branching is a terrific performance tool, but realistically you *are* going to branch — and frequently at that, for the branching instructions are both compact and most useful for making decisions.
+Not-branching is a terrific performance tool, but realistically you *are* going to branch—and frequently at that, for the branching instructions are both compact and most useful for making decisions.
 Do your best to avoid branches in your time-critical code, and when you must branch, do so intelligently.
 By "intelligently" I mean, among other things, avoiding far branches whenever possible, getting multiple tests out of a single instruction, using the special looping instructions, and using jump tables.
 We'll look at these and various other cycle-and/or byte-saving branching techniques over the course of this chapter.

 This chapter differs from the last few chapters in that it offers no spectacularly better approaches, no massive savings of cycles.
 Instead, it's a collection of things to steer clear of and tips that save a few cycles and/or bytes.
 Taken together, the topics in this chapter should give you some new perspectives on writing branching code, along with a few more items for your programming toolkit.